ccilab-doshisha/SDJC/README.md

     --model_name_or_path <your_model_dir>
 ```

-Warning: Due to ethical issues, the QAbot data is not public now, but you check the examples in our paper.
+Warning: Due to ethical issues, the QAbot data is not public now, but you can check the examples in our paper.
 If you want to test your model on the QAbot data, feel free to contact me, and we can test your model on our server.

 ## Relevant Content Words
 For the relevant content words experiments in our paper, you can check and refer the codes and examples from [here](/relevant_content_words).